 \section{Dark Matter}

-Given the presence of a dark sector, we can ask if the current model can accommodate a DM candidate.
-This can be achieved introducing new fermions which do not mix with the neutrinos, in order to preserve their stability.
+Given the presence of a dark sector, we can ask if the model can accommodate a DM candidate.
+This can be achieved introducing new fermions that do not mix with the neutrinos, in order to preserve their stability.
 A minimal solution would be to introduce a fermionic field $\psi_L$ which has $U(1)^\prime$ charge $1/2$.
-The different charges of $\psi$ and $\nu_D$ and $N$ would forbid neutrino mixing.
-A Majorana mass term $\psi_L^T C^\dagger \psi_L$ would emerge after hidden-symmetry breaking leading to a Majorana DM candidate.
+The different charges of $\psi$, $\nu_D$ and $N$ would forbid neutrino mixing.
+A Majorana mass term